ismael-44/bootcamp/spider/README.md

 ```

-## 💻 Usage

-Feel free to explore the individual project directories to learn more about the specific topics covered and the techniques employed.
-You can clone the repository and access the project files to review the code, documentation, and any accompanying materials.

 ## ⚠️ Disclaimer

 Attention Users!
 Your commitment to responsible and ethical use is essential.
 Please read and abide by the following cybersecurity disclaimer: